creativestyle/amazon-payments-advanced-doc/migration.rst

 Activation
 ----------

 After the succesfull installation, you have to switch to the new payment service.
 If you have active previous Amazon Pay extension, the new one is disabled by default.
-To activate the new Amazon Checkout v2 go to :menuselection:`creativestyle --> Amazon Pay and Login with Amazon --> Settings` (or :menuselection:`System --> Configuration --> Amazon Payments` tab), on the top of the settings page you will find a control to switch between old Amazon Pay and the new one Amazon Checkout v2.
+To activate the new Amazon Pay (Checkout v2) go to :menuselection:`creativestyle --> Amazon Pay and Login with Amazon --> Settings` (or :menuselection:`System --> Configuration --> Amazon Payments` tab), on the top of the settings page you will find a control to switch between old Amazon Pay and the new one Amazon Pay (Checkout v2).
 Click :guilabel:`Amazon Checkout v2` button to activate the new payment service.

 .. _v2_configuration:

 Configuration
 -------------

-Amazon Checkout v2 extension for Magento 1.x provides automated settings migration routine.
+Amazon Pay (Checkout v2) extension for Magento 1.x provides automated settings migration routine.
 If your Amazon Pay extension for Magento 1.x is configured properly, most of your settings will be migrated automatically once you refresh the cache after the new extension installation.
 The following settings will be migrated from the previous Amazon Pay extension:

 * Payment region
 * Merchant ID